Unlicensed Contracting Crimes

 Attorney for Unlicensed Contracting Charges in Tampa, FL

-We also represent client who receive a cease and desist notice from the Florida Department of Business and Professional Regulation (DBPR), along with an administrative complaint, election of rights form, and proposed settlement agreement.
+We also represent clients who receive a “cease and desist” notice from the Florida Department of Business and Professional Regulation (DBPR), an administrative complaint, the election of rights form, and a proposed settlement agreement.

 Call (813) 250-0500 to discuss your case.